junxit/us-congress-bills-117/metadata.md

 - 2021-12-08 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-213.
 - 2021-12-08 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 117-213.
 - 2021-12-09 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2022-02-17 — Passed Senate without amendment by Voice Vote.
+- 2022-02-17 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.
+- 2022-02-17 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2022-02-17 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S800)
+- 2022-02-18 — Message on Senate action sent to the House.
+- 2022-03-11 — Presented to President.
+- 2022-03-11 — Presented to President.
+- 2022-03-18 — Became Public Law No: 117-105.
+- 2022-03-18 — Became Public Law No: 117-105.
+- 2022-03-18 — Signed by President.
+- 2022-03-18 — Signed by President.